AnthonyFort/CM-Database-2/README.md

 ### Seeding Data

 As mentioned before, the kind of information that CM Database is designed to provide is quite specialist, and so, until other users have used the app for a while as a way to keep a record of the music they have performed, the database does not contain rich data.

-As such, in its early days, it is still only useful as a performance log, and not as a search engine.
+To address this, I have begun a new project - [Service Scraper](https://github.com/AnthonyFort/Service-Scraper/blob/main/README.md) - which is intended to fetch useful musical information that other churches have published online, and use that data to seed CM Database.

 ### Filling Out Service Information